BlackSharkTech/Xavier-Passport-MRZ-OCR-Android-Eval-SDK/README.md

 * Visa, Resident Alien, Commuter
 * Re-Entry Permit

-The Xavier SDK is capable of scanning the travel document via the native camera to extract all the Machine Readable Zone (MRZ) fields from the travel documents.
-Xavier SDK performs auto capture when the quality threshold is reached or timeout occurred.
+The Xavier Mrz SDK is capable of performing OCR on travel documents via the native camera to extract all the Machine Readable Zone (MRZ) fields from the travel documents.
+Xavier Mrz SDK performs auto capture when the quality threshold is reached or timeout occurred.
 The resulting  data are returned as key-value pair elements.

-To integrate the Xavier SDK into your project, you need two Android libraries located in the app libs folder:
+To integrate the Xavier Mrz SDK into your project, you need two Android libraries located in the app libs folder:

 * xavier-release.aar&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the Xavier library
 * tess-two-release.aar&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the Google Leptonica library